Kerala gets first Covishield vaccine consignment | Business

-The first consignment of Covidshieldvaccine from Pune-based Serum Insititute of India arrived atthe Cochin international airport here on Wednesday morning tocombat COVID-19, official sources said.
+The first consignment of Covishield vaccine from Pune-based Serum Insititute of India arrived atthe Cochin international airport here on Wednesday morning tocombat COVID-19, official sources said.

 The Go Air flight carrying the vaccine for Ernakulam andKozhikode landed at the airport at 10.35 am, they said.